One of the best hikes in the world

 - Lonely Planet Australia

 Other Recommended Books

 - Secret Tasmania – Philip & Mary Blake, 2003

 - The Tasmanian Tramp – journal of the Hobart Walking Club (available in Tasmania)

-We read the excellent Shakespeare book while on the Track in 2007.
+We read the excellent Shakespeare book while on the Track.
 (The story of the convict who died of snakebite was unnerving.)